 In the early 1980s, a rock of crack cocaine went for as little as $5.
-Due to its cheap price and high purity, it spread like wildfire from New York to Los Angeles.
+Due to its cheap price and high purity, it spread like wildfire across the country.

 In 1985, the number of Americans who said they regularly used cocaine reached 5.8 million people.
 At the time, that meant one in every 35 adults was hooked.
 And crack cocaine — which was made by cooking powder cocaine with baking soda and water — became especially popular.